OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/github.md

 ## Inline attachments synchronization

-For HTML fields in **OpsHub Integration Manager**, GitHub allows to synchronization of inline images.
+For HTML fields in **<code class="expression">space.vars.SITENAME</code>**, GitHub allows to synchronization of inline images.
 Such content can be synchronized for GitHub with the following behavior:
 * Images and other type of files are synced to the target system depending on whether the target system supports inline images or not.

 For **limitations** of Inline image synchronization, refer to [Limitations](#known-limitations) section.

 ## User Mapping Configuration
 **Pull Request entity:**
-* By default, user field synchronization in **OpsHub Integration Manager** works on user email added in both source and target end systems.
+* By default, user field synchronization in **<code class="expression">space.vars.SITENAME</code>** works on user email added in both source and target end systems.
 * To make user mapping to work on username instead of email address, the username in both source and target end systems must be same.
 Otherwise, excel mapping will be required for one-to-one user mapping.
 Refer below mentioned sample examples.

 **Issue entity:**